 SCGHG and CCA costs are both included in the avoided cost calculation per U-230161 CCA Policy Statement guidelines.

-Risk premium is calculated as the delta from deterministic and stochastic pricing related ONLY to growth, and uses forecasted capital expenses system cost calculation looks at forecast to translate these costs to a per therm basis.
+The Company's distribution system cost calculation looks at forecasted capital expenses related ONLY to growth, and uses the company's load growth forecast to translate these costs to a per therm basis.